-Those silly love song lines have filled my head and turned my mind
+Those silly love song lines have filled my head and turned my mind, we sang

-One For The Wall progressed to the Melody Maker final in July at the Marquee Club.
+One For The Wall progressed to the Melody Maker final in July 1979 at the Marquee Club.
 It was a filthy, sweaty dive in Wardour Street… but a legendary and iconic dive.
-The competition was won by Splodgenessabounds, who presently had a Top Ten hit with the epoch-defining “Two Pints of Lager and a Packet of Crisps Please”.
-Bern’s finely crafted, dramatic songs never stood much chance.
-But then again, maybe we just weren’t much good.
-Nevertheless, for the first and only time in my life, I briefly considered a career as a professional musician.
+The contest was won by Splodgenessabounds, who presently had a Top Ten hit with the epoch-defining “Two Pints of Lager and a Packet of Crisps Please”.
+Bern’s finely crafted, dramatic songs never stood a chance.
+But then again, maybe we just weren’t very good.
+Nevertheless, for the first and only time in my life, I considered a career as a professional musician.
 Why not?
 It wasn’t that I had anything else to do, apart from chugging away at my thesis.
-And though I couldn’t read music or even play an instrument very well, the required standard didn’t seem to be that high.
-But I didn’t take that route after all.
+And though I couldn’t read music or even play an instrument very well, the required standard didn’t seem to be very high.
+But I didn’t take that journey after all.
 I went back to my boring thesis.

-I have been rambling on about 1979.
 It’s now 40 years since we first got together and the band is still going (though we did take a 33-year break).
 Three members are now grandparents.
-Andy lives in Exeter, Jo and I are (by chance) near each other in south London and Bern’s still in Oxford.
-Life has certainly changed.
-So why bother driving hundreds of miles every month or so to spend two days cooped up in a studio?
+Andy lives in Exeter, Jo and I (by chance) live near each other in South London and Bern is still in Oxford.
+Our lives have changed, to put it mildly.
+Why drive hundreds of miles to spend two days cooped up in a studio?

-The music is the obvious reason – Bernard has not lost his touch as a composer – and even though I am never going to find fame or fortune as a musician it is still a lot of fun.
+The obvious reason is the music – Bernard has not lost his touch as a composer – and even if I am never going to find fame or fortune as a musician it is still a lot of fun.
 But for me, at any rate, it is as much about being part of a team.
-There is something special about that, and now I’ve “retired” it is something I would very much miss.
+There is something special about that, and now I’ve “retired” it is something I would otherwise miss.
 Maybe other people are happy to be always working on their own.
-I can do that too, but the team ethos is something different.
+I can do that too, but the team ethos is… something different.
 Here’s a studio rehearsal of “Planet of Our Dreams”.
 Jo: vocal; Bernard: piano and vocal; Andrew: bass; Colin: guitar.